Fluffy & soft lemon sweet rolls covered in a simple lemon cream cheese frosting. These rolls use my quick sweet roll dough – only 1 rise!

 Spread softened butter all over the rolled out dough and top with the lemon sugar filling.
 Roll the dough up tightly, cut into rolls, arrange into your pan, and let rise for 60-90 minutes until doubled in size.
 Turn the oven on, sprinkle the rolls with a little more lemon zest and bake until they’re lightly browned.
 The fresh lemon scent is glorious at this point!
 Spring has sprung in your kitchen.

-Spending a few extra dollars to buy a vanilla bean and using it in the filling is so worth it.
-Look at all the gorgeous vanilla specks in the interior of the fluffy lemon roll:
+Spending a few extra dollars to buy a vanilla bean and using it in the filling is sooo worth it.

 Smothering every crevice of these sweet rolls is a light lemon cream cheese frosting.
 It’s not heavy in the slightest, nor will it take away from the sweet roll itself.
 I personally cannot imagine a cinnamon roll/sweet roll without some sort of glaze or frosting!